mantidproject/mantid/docs/source/algorithms/PowderDiffILLCalibration-v1.rst

 2. Takes the second cell, and divides the reference to the second cell response in the overlapping region in terms of scattering angle.
 This results in the array of relative response ratios.

-3. Uses one of the 3 suggested options to retrieve the relative calibration factor from the array of relative response ratios.
+3. Uses one of the 3 suggested options to compute the relative calibration factor from the array of relative response ratios.
 This factor is saved in the output as the calibration factor for the second cell.

 4. The response of the second cell is scaled up with that factor, and then merged (in the overlapping region) with the reference using :ref:`WeightedMean <algm-WeightedMean>`.